DataDog/hiring-engineers/answers.md

 Not only does Datadog provide us with a way to view our metrics through Timeboards, but we are also given a way to know when critical changes are occurring within the metrics by using [monitors](https://docs.datadoghq.com/monitors/).

 There are a couple ways to create a monitor in Datadog.
-The recommended approach is to, starting from the Events page, navigate to Monitors -> Manage Monitors -> New Monitor.
+My recommended approach is to, starting from the Events page, navigate to Monitors -> Manage Monitors -> New Monitor.
 You'll be prompted to select a monitor type (for this example, let's use a metric monitor).
 Now define the metric you wish to monitor, set the alert condition thresholds, and figure out how you would like to alert your team if a critical change occurs.
 For more information on setting up notifications for your team, please see the Datadog documentation on [Notifications](https://docs.datadoghq.com/monitors/notifications/).

 The second is to use [Datadog's API on monitors](https://docs.datadoghq.com/api/?lang=python#create-a-monitor) to create a basic monitor: